ascherrer-em/docs/docs/Time Series/01_smoothing.md

 # Smoothing and forecasting

-This document describes statistical methods that can used for time series smoothing and forecasting, with associated formulas and practical usage with Excel.
+This document describes statistical methods that can be used for time series smoothing and forecasting, with associated formulas and practical usage with Excel.

 ## Notations